altdeep/causalML/projects.md

 Please choose one of the following projects.

-**WIP** : The following outlines some projects.
-This document is a work in progress, and the instructor is in the process of adding a few more project definitions.

 ## Deep causal variational inference

 This project is ideal for students interested in deep learning.